 Agile encourages teamwork and the high involvement of a customer in the development process.
 The agile team members and the customer review the results for each sprint daily and weekly adjusting the tasks accordingly.
 At agile project management, the customer is involved in each sprint.

 At Codica, we prefer the agile approach.
-It allows us to get feedback from a client and to make modifications through custom software development.
+It allows us to get feedback from a client and to make modifications through custom software product development services.

 Related reading: Agile at Codica: How We Deliver Great Web Projects